StefanaAndreeva/samle-project-repo/ARCHITECTURE - Copy.md

 ### Nx Workspace
 * consists of a single git repository with folders for apps (applications) and libs (libraries)
 * a monorepo can contain multiple applications and multiple libraries
+* can  impose constraints on how projects can depend on each other - tags

 ### Application
 * an app produces a binary